af4092/Portfolio-HTML-CSS/README.md

 # Portfolio-HTML-CSS
 Portfolio using HTML and CSS

 - The `HTML` file provides the structure and content of the webpage, while the `CSS` file (style.css) provides the visual styles and layout for the elements.
-The webpage includes a header with navigation links and a prominent home section introducing the page owner with an image, heading, subheading, and social media links.
+The webpage includes a header with navigation links and a prominent home section introducing the page owner with an image, heading, subheading and social media links.

 - `index.html` HTML Structure:
   - DOCTYPE html ~ declares the HTML version.